-We currently have common stock options outstanding to purchase up to 894,940 shares of our Common Stock in the aggregate issued to our management, executive directors and employees, subject to forfeiture upon an employee's cessation of employment at the discretion of the Company.
-The exercise price of these options ranges from \$1.20 to \$1.23 per share, of which 200,000 shares of the common stock purchase options will expire on December 29, 2019 and the remaining 694,940 shares of common stock purchase options will expire on November 29, 2021.
-Exercise of these options may cause dilution in the interests of other stockholders as a result of the additional Common Stock that would be issued upon exercise.
+We currently have common stock options outstanding to purchase up to 2,088,040 shares of our Common Stock in the aggregate issued to our management, executive directors and employees, subject to forfeiture upon an employee's cessation of employment at the discretion of the Company.
+The exercise price of these options ranges from \$0.84 to \$1.23 per share, of which 200,000 shares of the common stock purchase options will expire on December 29, 2019, 694,940 shares of common stock purchase options will expire on November 29, 2021, and the remaining 1,193,100 shares of common stock purchase options will expire of these options may cause dilution in the interests of other stockholders as a result of the additional Common Stock that would be issued upon exercise.
 In addition, sales of the shares of our Common Stock issuable upon exercise of these options could have a depressive effect on the price of our stock, particularly if there is not a coinciding increase in demand by purchasers of our Common Stock.
 Further, the terms on which we may obtain additional financing during the period any of these options remain outstanding may be adversely affected by the existence of these options as well.